 Now, look at the tip of your middle finger.
 That’s where Mackinac Island is – at the tip of the mitt, in the water between Michigan’s Upper and Lower peninsulas.

-Because the island prohibits motor vehicles, you can’t drive here – at least, not all the way here.
-Part of the fun is the variety of transportation you can take on a trip to Mackinac, getting here by car, bike, ferry or flight.
+Because Mackinac Island prohibits motor vehicles, you can’t drive here – at least, not all the way here.
+Part of the fun is the variety of transportation you can take on a trip to Mackinac Island.

 - Lansing, 3 hours, 30 minutes